kingzamzon/docs/docs/coreConcepts/LitActionsAndPKPs/actions/litActions.md

 No, but without it, Lit Actions lose their capabilities of signing and decryption.
 An Action without a PKP is essentially a JavaScript function that **can’t sign or decrypt** arbitrary data.

-## Test your knowledge of Lit Actions on 101.xyz
-Go through this [Lit Actions](https://101.xyz/course/claift8fc415408l116dbsqpl) course on 101.xyz and receive an NFT credential to show your proof of knowledge.

 ## Getting started with Lit Actions